SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintA/us007/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** All required fields must be filled in.
+* **AC01:** All required fields must be filled in (Plate number, Data and Current Mileage).
-* **AC2:** The vehicle must be registered.
+* **AC02:** The vehicle must be registered.
-* **AC3:** The system should consider kilometers as the unit of measurement for estimating the next check-up.
+* **AC03:** The system should consider kilometers as the unit of measurement for estimating the next check-up.
+* **AC04:** The system should ensure that only authorized FM Managers have permission to register a vehicle's check-up.
+* **AC05:** If the system encounters any errors during the check-up registration process, it should provide informative error messages to the HR Manager, guiding them on how to resolve the issue.

 ### 1.4.
 Found out Dependencies

-* There is a dependency on "US003 - Create a task category" as there must be at least one task category to classify the task being created.
+* There is a dependency on "US006 - Registering Vehicles" as there must be at least one vehicle created.

 ### 1.5 Input and Output Data